Claire Keegan

 Claire Keegan (born 1968) is an Irish writer known for her short stories, which have been published in The New Yorker, Best American Short Stories, Granta, and The Paris Review.

-Biography
+She is also known for her novellas, two of which have been adapted as films.

+Early life and education

+Claire Keegan was born in 1968, and raised on a farm as one of a large family in County Wicklow, Ireland.

-Born in County Wicklow in 1968, Keegan is the youngest of a large Roman Catholic family.
-She traveled to New Orleans, Louisiana when she was 17 and studied English and political science at Loyola University.
-She returned to Ireland in 1992, and later lived for a year in Cardiff, Wales, where she undertook an MA in creative writing and taught undergraduates at the University of Wales.
-She subsequently received an M.Phil at Trinity College Dublin.
+She travelled to New Orleans, Louisiana, United States, when she was 17 and studied English and political science at Loyola University.
+She returned to Ireland in 1992, and later lived for a year in Cardiff, Wales.
+There she undertook an MA in creative writing and taught undergraduates at the University of Wales.
+She subsequently received an M. Phil at Trinity College Dublin.

+Career

 Keegan's first collection of short stories, Antarctica (1999), won the Rooney Prize for Irish Literature and the William Trevor Prize.

 Her second collection of short stories, Walk the Blue Fields, was published in 2007.
-Keegan's 'long, short story' Foster won the 2009 Davy Byrnes Short Story Award.
-Foster appeared in the 15 February 2010 issue of New Yorker; it was later published by Faber and Faber in longer form.
-Foster is now included as a text for the Irish Leaving Certificate.
-Foster was adapted for film in 2021 and released as the An Cailín Ciúin (The Quiet Girl) in May 2022.
+Keegan's 'long, short story' "Foster" won the 2009 Davy Byrnes Short Story Award.
+"Foster" appeared in the 15 February 2010 issue of The New Yorker and was included in The Best American Short Stories 2011.
+It was later published by Faber and Faber in a longer form.
+"Foster" is now included as a text for the Irish Leaving Certificate.
+It was adapted for film by writer/director Colm Bairéad as An Cailín Ciúin (The Quiet Girl; 2022), and was nominated in 2023 for the Academy Award for Best International Feature Film.

 In late 2021, Keegan published a novella, Small Things Like These, set in Ireland in the mid-1980s.
 It was shortlisted for the 2022 Booker Prize.
+The film adaptation, starring Cillian Murphy, Emily Watson, and Eileen Walsh, had its world premiere at the 74th Berlin International Film Festival on 15 February 2024.